cosmos/cosmos-sdk/docs/guide/install.md

 version of the code, please head to our [downloads](https://tendermint.com/download) page to get a pre-compiled binary for your platform.

-On a good day, basecoin can be installed like a normal Go program:
+Usually, Cosmos SDK can be installed like a normal Go program:

 ```
-go get -u github.com/tendermint/basecoin/cmd/...
+go get -u github.com/cosmos/cosmos-sdk/cmd/...
 ```

-In some cases, if that fails, or if another branch is required, we use `glide` for dependency management.
+If the dependencies have been updated with breaking changes, or if another branch is required, `glide` is used for dependency management.
 Thus, assuming you've already run `go get` or otherwise cloned the repo, the correct way to install is: